Bold hypothesis: Brief explanation

-Once a bold hypothesis has been mooted, Popper argues, scientists try to investigate and test how well the bold hypothesis can stand up to the known evidence, with the aim of finding counter-arguments which would refute or falsify the bold hypothesis.
+Once a bold hypothesis has been mooted, Popper argues, scientists try to investigate and test how well the bold hypothesis can stand up to the known evidence.
+They try to find counter-arguments that would refute or falsify the bold hypothesis.
 In this process of testing and criticism, new scientific knowledge is generated.
-Even if the bold hypothesis turns out to have been wrong, testing it generates new knowledge about what can and cannot be the case.
+Even if the bold hypothesis turns out to have been wrong, testing it may well generate useful knowledge about what can and cannot be the case.
 Often it stimulates new research.

 Inversely, if a hypothesis lacks the quality of boldness, then it would make very little difference to what scientists already know.
 It is not "a big deal", i.e. it is not very significant for the theory which exists already.
-It can contribute rather little to advancing scientific progress, because it does not expand or add to scientific understanding very much.
+It contributes little to advancing scientific progress, because it does not expand or add anything much to scientific understanding.